By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Let’s say for example sake that a company approached the college where I teach and offered the students a chance to test some new drugs that had been shown in lab tests to increase concentration and intelligence.
 Set aside for a second the ethical issues about should we do this test and let’s say that someone thinks that testing this drug is worth the ethical risks.
 Maybe it also prevents cancer.
 So we do the test.

 There are two things we want to know.
 Does it work?
 Is it safe?
 For the does it work issue we want to know if it improves test scores and makes students more alert in class.
 For the “is it safe issue” we want to know if there are side effects, like death, that outweigh the benefits.
 So we do two things, we give some students one drug and the rest another drug.
 Preferably we make them look-alike so no one knows who is taking which drug.
-An even better procedure might be to make up a third test group who get a pill with no drug in it.
+An even better procedure might be to make up a third test group that gets a pill with no drug in it.
 During the test we also want students to record any health problems they develop.

 So if we test these drugs on thousands of students what might happen?
 During the course of the test could any students have nights where they could not sleep?
 Sure.
 Would other students have a night where they were so tired they fell asleep early?
 Some of the students would gain weight during the semester and some might lose weight.
 There might be people who got constipated or who got diarrhea.
 Some students would also catch colds and flu during the test.